 - It’s an intelligent breed, but know they can also be very stubborn from time to time.

-If you’re interested in more laid-back puppies, you might want to check out the best calm dog breeds.
-The more informed you are, the better chance you have of finding a suitable animal companion for your lifestyle.
+If you’re interested in more laid-back puppies, check out our article about calm dog breeds.
+The more informed you are, the better chance you have of finding the best animal companion for your lifestyle.